3.4 Units

 When the unit is in the Published status

-- Undo changes – if, after publishing the unit, some changes were made to it but not deployed to the investor backoffice, the admin can undo the changes and restore the previous version.
+- Reset changes – if, after publishing the unit, some changes were made to it but not deployed to the investor backoffice, the admin can undo the changes and restore the previous version.

 - Unpublish Unit – Moves the unit back to Not Published status.
 It will be delisted from the investor backoffice public listing, but will remain in user portfolios.

-- Preview – Allows checking the live view of the unit on the investor backoffice.
+- Preview – Allows checking the live view of the unit on the investor backoffice, available if the unit has unpublished changes.

 - Archive – Delists the unit from the Available Real Estate Opportunities on the investor backoffice, the unit no longer counts in statistics, and its transactions do not display on the transactions page.